Remember the last time you visited your favorite shop? Let’s relive those moments together and see how you can relate that with e-commerce pricing.

 In this scenario, the first retailer could detect that opportunity through a price monitoring software and raise the price just below its competitors.
 They would increase profit margins and still be the most competitive in the market.

-In basic terms, dynamic pricing is a pricing strategy in which marketers set flexible prices by taking into account costs, targeted profit margins, the demand of the market and your competitors’ prices.
+Dynamic pricing is a very profitable e-commerce pricing strategy in which marketers set flexible prices by taking into account costs, targeted profit margins, the demand of the market and your competitors’ prices.